 A quality that is often overlooked is that of emotional intelligence, the ability to know how to navigate one’s emotions as well as that of others.
 An efficient and productive project manager will be able to work with his/her team members building strong relationships knowing how best they are feeling.

-• Adaptability
+Adaptability

-The job of a project manager is to adjust plans, processes, and strategies depending on changes in circumstances; thus the course may be adjusted but not canceled due to uncertainties developed during the course of the project.
+The job of a project manager is to adjust plans, processes, and strategies depending on changes in circumstances; thus, the course may be adjusted but not canceled due to uncertainties developed during the course of the project.

 The power to dissect complex information, identify patterns, and draw meaningful insights.
 A project manager possesses the analytical prowess to make sense of data, enabling informed decision-making and driving project success.

-Skill of contracts, agreements, and law elements within a project.
+Skill in contracts, agreements, and law elements within a project.
 A project manager is legally capable of negotiating and pursuing contracts as stipulated in the laws to ensure compliance so that a contract can be met by both parties protecting their interests.

-• Documentation and reporting
+Documentation and Reporting

 The knack for creating clear and concise project documentation and reports.
 A project manager possesses the writing prowess to document project details, track progress, and communicate updates to stakeholders in an informative and engaging way.